 The golden days of autumn have begun to fade now, slipping inexorably towards the beginning of winter and as the days have grown shorter I have started to make small adjustments to our home searching for cosy new throws for our bedrooms and extra candles to shimmer on the Breakfast table to brighten the winter days ahead.

 A drive through the cornish lanes

-I spotted this view as we made a trip to “The dump” Winter is a great time to practise a little Feng Shui as life settles down to a slower pace although we always repair and recycle as much as possible there always comes a day when the end has come for a particular toaster or Hoover!
+I spotted this view as we made a trip to “The dump”.
+Winter is a great time to practise a little Feng Shui although we always repair and recycle as much as possible there always comes a day when the end has come for a particular toaster or Hoover!